Larissa Ange Tchuisseu Kwangoua

 DPhil Student

-Ange started the DPhil in Population Health in October 2023.
+Ange started her DPhil in Population Health in October 2023.
 She is affiliated with Wolfson College and supervised by Professor Jemma Hopewell and Professor Barbara Casadei.
 Her research aims to investigate the association and causal relevance of type 2 diabetes-associated proteins to atrial fibrillation and assess the causal relevance of specific type 2 diabetes pathways in atrial fibrillation using the UK Biobank.